jameshanlon/jameshanlon.github.io/content/netlist-paths.md

 The `netlist-paths` tool is implemented in C++ and makes use of the Boost Graph Library.
 Paths are identified using the `boost::depth_first_search` algorithm.
-The all-fan-out report enumerates paths too all the end points in a depth-first traversal of the graph, the fan-in variant uses the `boost::reverse_graph` adaptor and performs the same algorithm.
+The all-fan-out report enumerates paths to all the end points in a depth-first traversal of the graph, the fan-in variant uses the `boost::reverse_graph` adaptor and performs the same algorithm.
 Properties are associated with vertices in the graph using a `boost::dynamic_property_map`.
 I put together a